Jobs and Talent — 8 min

 Nothing changes the game for a home office quite like a second monitor.
 When you don’t have to minimize and maximize windows every five minutes to get your work done, you will be amazed at how much your productivity improves.

 The world of monitors is a complicated and messy one, though.
-If you mostly spend your time writing emails, working on spreadsheets, attending virtual meetings, and using project management software, a 1080p monitor will do the job just fine.
+If you mostly spend your time writing emails, working on spreadsheets, and attending virtual meetings, a 1080p monitor will do the job just fine.
 Check out the HP VH240a 23.8-inch monitor for a highly reviewed option with a great picture.
-At only $124.99, this monitor also includes built-in speakers, while many monitors now do not.
+At $245, this monitor also includes built-in speakers, while many monitors now do not.

 If you work with more visual components, like marketing collateral or design work, you may need something a little bigger and better.
 The Philips 276E8VJSB is a fantastic value for a 4K UHD monitor under $250.
 The large 27-inch screen is substantially more impressive than 23-inch options and makes it easy to work in two programs at once, even without a second monitor.